Annapurna in Luxury - 9 Days

 The rest of our time in Kathmandu is free for further exploration and some last-minute shopping in Thamel area for trekking essentials.

-The rest of the time at this village can be spent either relaxing and resting or exploring.
+The rest of the time in this village can be spent either relaxing and resting or exploring.

-We have our lunch, rest for few hours and get the exploration of the villages done.
+We have our lunch, rest for a few hours, and begin the exploration of the villages.

-The morning breakfast prepares us to head back on the trail to reach Ghandruk village, one of the most popular villages in Annapurna trail.
-The trail descends towards Modi Khola and then ascend steeply to reach Ghandruk.
+The morning breakfast prepares us to head back on the trail to reach Ghandruk village, one of the most popular villages on the Annapurna trail.
+The trail descends towards Modi Khola and then ascends steeply to reach Ghandruk.

 After breakfast, a full day sightseeing tour of Pokhara city begins.
 There will be a professional city guide and a private tourist vehicle at your disposal.
 You will visit the following sites: